AVOCADO BROWNIES (TRUST ME)

 HOW DO I KNOW WHEN THE BROWNIES ARE DONE?

-The Brownies are done baking when a toothpick is inserted into the center and comes out with a few moist crumbs attached to it.
+The brownies are done baking when a toothpick is inserted into the center and comes out with a few moist crumbs attached to it.
 If wet batter comes out on the toothpick, the brownies need more time.
 If no crumbs appear, definitely take them out of the oven.
 That means they’re done (maybe even over-done!)

 HOW SHOULD I STORE LEFTOVER BROWNIES?